Operational dashboard

 When the workload warrants a columnar or MPP analytical engine, the platform generates native SQL against that engine — not generic SQL the engine then has to translate.

 Native Standard SQL with BigQuery-specific extensions — partitioned and clustered tables, ARRAY / STRUCT semantics, ML model invocation through SQL.
-Bytes scanned are minimised by query generation, not by manual tuning.
+Bytes scanned minimised by query generation.
+The right choice when the data strategy is already Google Cloud-anchored.

 OLTP stays on the application's operational engine.
-OLAP routes to the analytical engine the workload deserves.
+Analytical workloads route to the engine the workload deserves.
 The same platform serves both; the analyst sees one query surface.
+The choice of analytical engine is an operational decision — not an architectural constraint locked in at project start.

 Dashboards, drill-down, OLAP and pixel-perfect output — from one platform, addressing three workloads.
 Placeholder screenshots; real captures land in this same carousel.